 Skillful young athletes might get their career bearings on a pro team, but what’s the equivalent for promising artists in the classical music world?
-WRTI’s Meridee Duddleston learns about one organization that has mentored some of the best in the field, including guitarist Jason Vieaux, pianist Simone Dinnerstein, flutist Mimi Stillman, soprano Angela Meade, and the string trio Time For Three.
+One organization has mentored some of the best in the field, including guitarist Jason Vieaux, pianist Simone Dinnerstein, flutist Mimi Stillman, soprano Angela Meade, and the string trio Time For Three.

 These musicians are all alumni of ASTRAL, an exclusive career development program based in Philadelphia.
 Competition for a spot on the Astral roster is stiff, attracting extraordinary classical artists already on the cusp of success.

 Astral helps them shape, navigate, and expand today’s classical landscape and their own careers.
-And, as WRTI’s Meridee Duddleston finds out, getting on the roster takes much more than talent.
+And getting on the roster takes much more than talent.

-This year, six musicians have been selected for Astral’s active roster, bringing the current total to 27.
-The 2017 artists will debut at the National Winners Concert in the Perelman Theater at the Kimmel Center on Tuesday, October 10th.
+Four musicians have been selected for addition to Astral’s current roster.
+The 2018 artists will debut at the National Winners Concert in the Perelman Theater at the Kimmel Center on Tuesday, October 9th at 7 PM.

 [Music: Rolston String Quartet performing at the 2016 Astral Artists Winners Concert.
 Beethoven String Quartet No. 8., Op.59, No. 2, "Razumovksy"; Finale, Presto]